Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 Practical Steps for Businesses

-- Maintain contractor registers with invoices, days worked, and evidence of public services.
+- Maintain contractor registers with invoices, days worked, and evidence of public service.

 Final Thoughts